// Six Years On The Platform · Production Experience

 Transactional API Engineering

-Multi-step APIs with staging, transformation, orchestration, and rollback for provisioning, diagnostics, and financial workflows.
-Async callbacks and downstream failure handling.
+Multi-step APIs with staging, transformation, orchestration, and rollback.
+Async callbacks and downstream failure handling across CRM, middleware, and financial system integrations.

 004